July 14, 2015

 Who Is Required to Register Under the UCR?

-Each company is required to pay the UCR fee with a base state.
-If your base state doesn’t participate in the program, you are required to pay your UCR fee through a neighboring participating state if you’re planning on going across state lines.
+Trucking companies participating in interstate commerce will most likely have to register under the UCR.
+You will be required to pay the UCR fee with a base state.
+However, if your base state doesn’t participate in the program, then you are required to pay your UCR fee through a neighboring participating state if you’re planning on traveling across state lines.
+The size of the UCR fee is directly related to the number of trucks in each company’s fleet.

-If you’re planning on only doing intrastate commerce, there are a few states that do not participate in the UCR.
+If you’re planning on only doing intrastate commerce, keep in mind that there are a few states that do not participate in the UCR.
 Currently, these states are:

 - New Jersey